Fireside

 bolts, but one without

-doors--that body of believers around the world (He created)--disciples,
+doors--that body of believers around the world--His disciples,

 those of us who follow Him still.
 His sheep.
 Those who